oradules/Deconvolution_short/README.md

 %%%%% Last change March 2021
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 How to use the code
+1) create a folder code and put all the programs there
-1) put all experimental files in the data folder. these are excel files with some format constraints: i) data is on columns starting from E3 ending before CE700 (if these constraints are not true change Read_data.m) ii) pay attention to the Windows language when using . or , for decimals in the excel file
+1) create a folder data and put all experimental files in that folder. these are excel files with some format constraints: i) data is on columns starting from E3 ending before CE700 (if these constraints are not true change Read_data.m) ii) pay attention to the Windows language when using . or , for decimals in the excel file